From BR Bullpen

 Unknown at the time 1956 was to be Hersh's one and only shot at the major leagues.
 Earl appeared in 7 games, got 13 plate appearances, had three base hits, all doubles, and hit for a .231 average.
 Earl recalled after doubling in his first major league at-bat and standing on second base that umpire Jocko Conlan said to him, "Nice hit rookie."

-A graduate of West Chester University of Pennsylvania, Earl made his home in Westminster, MD.
+A graduate of West Chester State Teachers College, Earl made his home in Westminster, MD.
 After several years as a high school teacher and coaching baseball, basketball and football, he became the supervisor of physical education and athletics for the Carroll County Board of Education in Maryland, retiring in 1992.